MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 :::code language="xml" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_create_return_query":::

-### Support multiple attribute search
+### Support multiple attribute queries

-Multiple attribute search is used for processing exploratory search queries that contain multiple attribute terms.
+Multiple attribute queries are queries that contain multiple attribute terms.
 For example, a user may want to search for publications given a few fields of study and affiliations.

 We use the repeat item `<item repeat="1-INF" repeat-logprob="-1">` element to process queries that contains multiple attributes by continously matching remaining query terms using different search grammars.